NAIS-Net: Stable Deep Networks from Non-Autonomous Differential Equations: Stability Proofs

-In general, we cannot expect $(x(k),u)\in\mathcal{P},\ \forall k$.
-We can instead expect that the network steady state will be either on the boundary of $\mathcal{P}$ or outside the set.
-In particular, if $(x(k),u)\not\in\mathcal{P}$ for some $k$ then $\exists\ i: x_i(k+t)=x_i(k),\ \forall t\geq0$ and therefore part of the network states will become autonomous from layer $k$, making the network simply stable (not asymptotically stable).
+In general, we cannot expect that $(x(k),u)\in\mathcal{P},\ \forall k$.
+We could instead look for a steady state to be either on the boundary of $\mathcal{P}$ or outside the set.
+In particular, if $(x(k),u)\not\in\mathcal{P}$ for some $k$ then $\exists\ i: x_i(k+t)=x_i(k),\ \forall t\geq0$ and therefore part of the network states will become autonomous at layer $k$, making the network simply stable if the activation stays saturated (which cannot be guaranteed).
 Consider the case in which, at some time $k$, we have $(x(k),u)\not\in\mathcal{P}_i$ (for example in $\mathcal{N}_i$).
-In this case we have that $x_i(k+t)=x_i(k),\ \forall t\geq0$ and the network state will be free to change in its remaining dimensions with the $i$-th one being in steady state.
+In this case we have that $x_i(k+t)=x_i(k),\ \forall t\geq0$ and the network state will be free to change in its remaining dimensions with the $i$-th one being fixed for at least one step.
 For the remaining dimensions, we can take out $x_i$ and consider its effect as an additional bias element.
 This will result in a smaller state space $\tilde{x} =[x_j,\dots,x_n]^T$ except for $x_i$, with state transfer matrix $I+h\tilde{A}$, where $\tilde{A}$ consists of all elements of $A$, without the $i$-th row and column.
 Same for $\tilde{B}$ having the elements of $B$ except the $i$-th row.
 Note that $\tilde{A}$ still has eigenvalues in the same region as $A$ and is therefore negative definite and invertible.
-For this new system we have two possibilities: in the first case the trajectory stays in $\mathcal{N}_i$ all the time and the steady states for all dimensions except $i$ are given by:
+For this new system we have three possibilities: in the first case the trajectory stays in $\mathcal{N}_i$ all the time and the steady states for all dimensions except $i$ are given by: